hotpipro/scripts/README.md

 <br>

-In this example, **Qualcomm / Option SimTech, Incorporated** is the SIMCom SIM7600 module and **1e0e:9001** is the vendor and product ID.
+In this example, **Qualcomm / Option SimTech, Incorporated** is the SIMCom SIM7600 module and **1e0e:9001** is its vendor and product ID.